CAPZXY/Audio-Complexity/README.md

 ## Files description
 These two files are the funcations of calculating the audio complexity.<br>
 File "sval2.m" can be used in main function directly.<br>
 File "audiok.m" can calculate the adaptive convolution operator(kernel).
-Which is used in file "sval2.m" automatically.
+This function is used in file "sval2.m" automatically.

 ## Usage